alabvix/css/README.md

 }
 ```

-The output for create component is like this:
+The resource response for create component is like this:
 ```json
 {
   "components":